Last updated on January 17th, 2020 at 08:13 am

 Unless you have been to another volcano, chances are that the terrain is unlike anything else you have seen.
 The pebbly, black-gray sand has a very distinctive colour.
 Note, however, that the soil’s dark colour reflects the sun, so if it’s a sunny day it can get quite warm.
 Winter is, in fact, the ideal time to visit the volcano, as it can get uncomfortably hot in summer (over 50C / 122F).

 You can find many sailing tours to the volcano.
-If you are going in the middle of winter there may not be a very wide choice, but you will definitely find something to suit your needs.
+If you are going in the middle of winter there may not be a very wide choice.
 Many of the sailing trips include a visit to the nearby thermal springs, so it’s worth packing a swimsuit if you are feeling brave.

 Check out our guide on what to take to Greece for more tips on packing!